Adam Enfroy Logo

 The question of free webinar software and its usefulness in a marketing context looms large in the minds of many.

-The answer is that free software can be helpful, but they also have limitations.
+The answer is that while helpful, free software can have its limitations.

-Typically, the way these types of software allow you to market your webinar is one of those limitations.
+Typically, how these types of software allow you to market your webinar is one of those limitations.

 That said, the best way to market your webinar is to use a variety of marketing channels.